gillesruppert/grunt-asset-cachebuster/README.md

 ## Release History

+ * 2014-05-01   v0.3.1   fix: images in HTML other than png were not busted
  * 2014-01-08   v0.3.0   allow a function as a buster.
 Contributed by @tleruitte
  * 2013-12-01   v0.2.0   add support for ignoring urls based on strings
  * 2013-11-07   v0.1.1   fix documentation